peter-kish/gloot/docs/inventory.md

 Basic inventory class.
 Supports basic inventory operations (adding, removing, transferring items etc.).
 Can contain an unlimited amount of items.

+> NOTE: This class and its derivatives are defined with the `@tool` attribute so that inventories can be edited from within the Godot editor.
+Make sure to add the `@tool` attribute when inheriting from this class to make it usable in the editor, since GDScript will not consider it a `@tool` even though it is defined as such in its base.

 ## Properties

 * `item_protoset: Resource` - An `ItemProtoset` resource containing item prototypes.